 We assessed ETS sequences for 41 samples, including 8 taxa obtained from GENBANK (Appendix 4).
-ITS failed to amplify sufficiently for 1 of 3 E. loxophleba samples, presumably due to poor quality DNA from herbarium samples.
+ETS failed to amplify sufficiently for 1 of 3 E. loxophleba samples, presumably due to poor quality DNA from herbarium samples.
 The final matrix contained 467 characters, with 58 (12.4%) variable characters.
-The NJ tree generated a strongly supported cluster (bootstrap support 59%) containing all E. articulata samples and the 2 E. loxophleba samples (Fig. 3).
+The NJ tree generated a strongly supported cluster (bootstrap support 59%) containing all E. articulata samples and the 2 E. loxophleba samples (Fig. 4).
 A single base polymorphism at 362 bases (T instead of C) was diagnostic for this cluster, for the samples analysed.
+This result is in agreement with the known close relationship between E. articulata and E. loxophleba (Hines and Byrne 2001).
 The E. loxophleba samples were identical, and significantly (bootstrap support 72%) clustered within the E. articulata cluster.
-All other samples, with known and uncertain identification, were excluded from the E. articulata cluster (Fig. 3).
+All other samples, with known and uncertain identification, were excluded from the E. articulata cluster (Fig. 4).